lwsrbrts/PoSHive/README.md

 # PoSHive
-A PowerShell 5 class to control your British Gas Hive (heating) system.
+A PowerShell 5 class to control your British Gas Hive (heating & plugs) system.

 > **This project is not sanctioned by or affiliated with British Gas in any way.**